dasimmet/zig-meta-allyourcode/README.md

   - ✅ stage1
   - ✅ running bootstrap `cmake` to reconfigure itself with `CC=zig cc`
   - ✅ use zig built `make` to rebuild `cmake`
+  - 🏃‍♂️ fix any cacheing issues
+  - 🏃‍♂️test building other cmake projects
   - try to link cmake fully static
-  - fix any cacheing issues
   - test other architectures
-  - test building other cmake projects
 - libgit2 ✅
   - build for wasm32-wasi